strongdan/blog/_drafts/2017-9-30-Contributing-to-Open-Source.md

 ![Open Source Friday]({{https://opensourcefriday.com/}}../assets/openSourceFriday.jpg)

 [Open Source Friday](https://opensourcefriday.com/) is an initiative created by GitHub folks (and friends) meant to get more people involved in open source projects.
+The [goal](https://opensource.com/article/17/6/open-source-friday-give-back) is to promote regular, sustainable effort on the part of developers and engage employers in the process.
+It's a "weekly reminder to give some time back to the projects that power your daily work."